 \section{Complex cobordism}

-In the proofs of the main theorems we shall make use of Milnor's rational complex cobordism ring $\Omega^U_{\star}\otimes\Q$.
-This ring is a polynomial ring with one generator $\beta_i$ in every even degree $2i$; see~\cite{M,TM} and also~\cite{MDT}.
+In the proofs of the main theorems we shall make use of the rational complex cobordism ring $\Omega^U_{\star}\otimes\Q$.
+(We use the classical terminology, calling this a {\it cobordism ring}, rather than the newer convention referring to $\Omega^U_{\star}\otimes\Q$ as a {\it bordism ring}.)
+This ring is a polynomial ring with one generator $\beta_i$ in every even degree $2i$; see~\cite{M,NN,TM} and also~\cite{MDT,BuonCri}.
 Two stably almost complex manifolds of the same dimension have the same Chern numbers if and only if they represent the same class in $\Omega^U_{\star}\otimes\Q$.
 Equivalently, in complex dimension $i$ the vector space of rational linear combinations of Chern numbers is the dual space of $\Omega^U_{2i}\otimes\Q$.